microsoft/FluidFramework/docs/content/start/property-dds/property-schemas.md

 **set**
   The sub-property contains an unordered collection of NamedProperty.

-## length
+### length

-This is an optional keyword that can be used when context is ‘array’ to specify a fixed-length array.
+This is an optional keyword that can be used when context is ‘array' to specify a fixed-length array.
 If no length is specified, the array length is dynamic.

-## nnotation
+### nnotation

 This is an optional object containing extra information about the property, such as a description or links to the documentation.
 The content of an annotation is constrained to the schema and is never present in the Property Set or Change Set.

 It is good practice to have an annotation object on every type definition, and to provide values for the following reserved properties in it.

 Provide values for the following reserved properties in it: